silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 # Configuration API

-SilverStripe comes with a comprehensive code based configuration system through the [api:Config] class.
+SilverStripe comes with a comprehensive code based configuration system through the [api:SilverStripe\Core\Config\Config] class.
 It primarily relies on declarative [YAML](http://en.wikipedia.org/wiki/YAML) files, and falls back to procedural PHP code, as well as PHP static variables.
 This is provided by the [silverstripe/config](https://github.com/silverstripe/silverstripe-config) library.